-Board meeting are held five times per year and are of two to three days duration.
+Board meeting are held five times per year and are two days duration.
 The College’s committees meet five or more times per year, usually for one day.
 Where possible, board and committee meetings are scheduled in the same week.

 Skills and Abilities